Aafia Siddiqui: Charges

 On 31 July 2008, while Siddiqui was still being treated in Afghanistan, she was charged in a sealed criminal complaint in the United States District Court for the Southern District of New York with assault with a deadly weapon and with attempting to kill a United States Army Captain "while engaged in ... official duties".
 In total, she was charged on two counts of attempted murder of US nationals, officers, and employees, assault with a deadly weapon, carrying and using a firearm, and three counts of assault on US officers and employees.

 Explaining why the US may have chosen to charge her as they did rather than for her alleged terrorism, Bruce Hoffman, professor of security studies at Georgetown University, said: "There's no intelligence data that needs to be introduced, no sources and methods that need to be risked.
 It's a good old-fashioned crime; it's the equivalent of a 1920s gangster with a tommy gun."

 Defense lawyer Sharp expressed skepticism regarding both the terrorism and assault charges: "I think it's interesting that they make all these allegations about the dirty bombs and other items she supposedly had, but they haven't charged her with anything relating to terrorism ...
 I would urge people to consider her as innocent unless the government proves otherwise."

 Extradition and arraignment

 On 4 August 2008, Siddiqui was placed on an FBI jet and flown to New York City after the Afghan government granted extradition to the United States for trial.
 She refused to appear for her arraignment or attend a hearing in September or meet with visitors.
 Siddiqui made her first appearance before a judge in a Manhattan courtroom on 6 August 2008 following which she was remanded into custody.

+Clive Stafford Smith alleged that Pakistan’s military under Pervez Musharraf transferred Siddiqui to US custody in a bounty-based deal involving "corrupt elements" and has since avoided pursuing her return to prevent exposing the alleged misconduct.